LAION-AI/Open-Assistant/backend/README.md

 wget localhost:8080/api/v1/openapi.json -O docs/docs/api/backend-openapi.json
 ```

-Note: The api docs should be automatically updated by the
+Note: The API docs should be automatically updated by the
 `test-api-contract.yaml` workflow.
 (TODO)

 ## Running Celery Worker(s) for API and periodic tasks

-Celery workers are used for Huggingface API calls like toxicity and feature
+Celery workers are used for HuggingFace API calls like toxicity and feature
 extraction.
 Celery Beat along with worker is used for periodic tasks like user
 streak update

-To run APIs locally
+To run APIs locally:

 - update HUGGING_FACE_API_KEY in backend/oasst_backend/config.py with the
   correct API_KEY